How to Combat Misinformation and Find Reputable Sources Online

 Most of us spend a good chunk of our day online.
 It’s where we work, connect with friends, and stay involved in pop culture, news, and politics.
 It makes life easier and more enjoyable that we can do so much and get so much out of what we see on the internet and social media — but with that often comes information overload.

 Not only is it hard to sift through everything we come across online, but it can also be tough to tell what’s true and what’s not.
-And during times of social unrest and political upheaval, like election season, online spaces can become overwhelming and blur the lines between fact and fiction.
+Trying to sort fact from fiction in online spaces can be overwhelming and stressful.

 Misinformation Vs. Disinformation